 - trace data can be forwarded to log processing platforms for query and analysis.

 Looking for an APM solution supporting fully distributed applications and distributed transaction tracing?
 Check Sematext Tracing!

 Get end-to-end visibility into your distributed applications so you can find bottlenecks quickly, resolve production issues faster and with less effort.
 Spot performance bottlenecks, identify hotspots, find root cause of latency problems.
-Plus, Sematext Tracing is integrated with Log Management, Infrastructure and Real User Monitoring.
+Plus, Sematext Tracing is integrated with Log Management, Infrastructure, and Real User Monitoring.

 Want to get useful how-to instructions, copy-paste code for tracer registration?
 We’ve prepared an OpenTracing eBook which puts all key OpenTracing information at your fingertips: from introducing OpenTracing, explaining what it is and does, how it works, to covering Zipkin followed by Jaeger, both being popular distributed tracers, and finally, compare Jaeger vs. Zipkin.
 Download yours.

-Distributed Context Propagation
+OpenTracing and Distributed Context Propagation

 One of the most compelling and powerful features attributed to tracing systems is distributed context propagation.
 Context propagation composes the causal chain and dissects the transaction from inception to finalization – it illuminates the request’s path until its final destination.

 From a technical point of view, context propagation is the ability for the system or application to extract the propagated span context from a variety of carriers like HTTP headers, AMQP message headers or Thrift fields, and then join the trace from that point.
 Context propagation is very efficient since it only involves propagating identifiers and baggage items.
 All other metadata like tags, logs, etc. isn’t propagated but transmitted asynchronously to the tracer system.
 It’s the responsibility of the tracer to assemble and construct the full trace from distinct spans that might be injected in-band / out-of-band.